-Wondering which Bonaventure Cemetery Tour is the best — or if you should even tour it at all?
+Wondering which Bonaventure Cemetery tours are best — or if you should even tour it at all?

-Whenever friends and family come for a visit, I always insist that Bonaventure is one of Savannah’s must-see spots.
-It’s easily one of the most beautiful cemeteries in Savannah.
+Whenever my friends and family come for a visit, I tell them Bonaventure is one of the city’s top must-see spots.
+I also note that it’s one of the most beautiful cemeteries in Savannah — if not the entire country!

-Today I’m going to show you what makes it so special and give you some insider tips to help with your planning.
+Today I’m going to show you what makes it so special, and I’ll give you some insider tips to help with your planning.
+As usual, I’ve included lots of photos.

 Note: This guide contains affiliate links to my trusted travel partners.

 My name is Erin, and I authored the Savannah First-Timer’s Guide.
-It contains everything you need to plan the perfect trip to Savannah.
+It contains everything you need to plan your trip to Savannah.

 You might also be interested in: